-• If you have a lease your landlord should give you a minimum of 24 hours notice before visiting the property unless it's an emergency such as a fire (Landlord and Tenant Act 1985, Section 11[6]).
+• If you have a lease your landlord should give you a minimum of 24 hours' notice before visiting the property unless it's an emergency such as a fire (Landlord and Tenant Act 1985, Section 11[6}).
 Remind them that they need to give you notice.
 You have a right to "quiet enjoyment" which means uninterrupted peace and enjoyment of the property, without disturbance.

-My neighbours are noisy and I struggle to sleep on some nights, what can I do?
+My neighbours are noisy, and I struggle to sleep on some nights, what can I do?

-Report the noise to your local council, they will look into case and investigate the noise.
+• Report the noise to your local council - see page 22/23, they will investigate case and investigate the noise.